 Government borrowing is mainly composed of sovereign bonds, official loans from other sovereigns, and funds from multilateral institutions.
-The terms and conditions of sovereign bonds and multilateral funds are publicly disclosed, however sovereign-to-sovereign arrangements are less transparent (Gelpern et al., 2021).
+The terms and conditions of sovereign bonds and multilateral funds are publicly disclosed, however sovereign-tosovereign arrangements are less transparent (Gelpern et al., 2021).
 While members of the Paris Club, a group of major creditor countries, publicly disclose information on their lending, non-members do not.
 This paper studies sovereign debt and default dynamics under alternative disclosure arrangements.

-In the past several decades, non-Paris Club lending has increased substantially in international financial markets, particularly in the financing of emerging and developing economies (see Appendix A.1 and Horn et al., 2021).
-As the terms and conditions of this funding are not revealed in detail, it has recently provoked a heated debate regarding the role of disclosure practices and transparency in the debt and default dynamics of sovereign borrowing.
-While the impact of financial disclosure on corporate borrowing has been well studied, the dynamics of sovereign debt and default under alternative disclosure arrangements have received less attention in the literature despite the heated policy debate.2 Sovereign debt differs from private borrowing in that it has a limited enforcement of repayment.
+In the past several decades, non-Paris Club lending has increased substantially in international financial markets, particularly in the financing of emerging and developing economies (see Appendix A.1 and Horn et al., 2021).1 As the terms and conditions of this funding are not revealed in detail, it has recently provoked a heated debate regarding the role of disclosure practices and transparency in the debt and default dynamics of sovereign borrowing.
+While the impact of financial disclosure on corporate borrowing is well-documented, the dynamics of sovereign debt and default under varying disclosure arrangements have not been as thoroughly explored.
+This gap in the literature persists despite ongoing policy debates that emphasize the benefits of transparency and disclosure practices.2 Sovereign debt differs from private borrowing in that it has a limited enforcement of repayment.
 The consequences of this lack of enforcement coupled with limited commitment have ramifications for debt default mechanisms, risk sharing, and other macroeconomic dynamics, all of which have been widely examined in the quantitative sovereign debt and default literature (Aguiar and Amador, 2014; Aguiar et al., 2016).
-Therefore, an explicit analysis of full disclosure and nondisclosure is essential in an environment with these distinct properties of sovereign debt.
-The current paper attempts to bridge this gap in the literature.
+To our knowledge there is no formal analysis of full disclosure and nondisclosure in a sovereign debt environment with these properties.
+Therefore we aim to fill this gap.

-We study the role of disclosure in debt and default dynamics in a quantitative sovereign default model between lenders and the borrower.
-The sovereign is assumed to have access to two sources of borrowing: one representing the non-contingent debt borrowing from international bond investors, and the other reflecting a non-defaultable a sovereign-to-sovereign collateralized loan (which we will label S2S) from a non-Paris club lender.
+We develop a quantitative model of sovereign debt and default where the sovereign has access to two sources of borrowing: one representing the non-contingent debt borrowing from international bond investors, and the other reflecting a non-defaultable a sovereign-to-sovereign collateralized loan (which we will label S2S) from a non-Paris club lender.
 Later on we relax this assumption and allow S2S debt to be defaultable as well.
-We assume that the level of non-contingent debt is public information, however information on the choice of S2S debt comes with a lag and the current S2S debt choice is only visible to the corresponding lender and sovereign.3 The remainder of investors, on the other hand, do not observe the choice of S2S debt, but form expectations on it using information on the other action of the sovereign.
+We assume that the level of non-contingent debt is public information, however information on the choice of S2S debt comes with a lag and the current S2S debt choice is only visible to the corresponding lender and sovereign.3 The remainder of investors, on the other hand, do not observe the choice of S2S debt, but form expectations on it using information on the other actions of the sovereign.
 This information asymmetry in the model aims to capture the lack of disclosure, a major concern for debt sustainability in low income countries as noted in IMF (2020).